alexisdinardo/FinalProject4/README.md

 ### Abstract:

 Our group measured the best neighborhood in Pittsburgh by finding out which neighborhoods had the most facilities in each dataset.
 That is, we looked at which neighborhoods had the most playgrounds, pools, and facilities.
-Showing which neighborhood has the most facilities is our metric to measure which is best.
+The number of facilities each neighborhood has is our metric to measure which is best.
 This shows which neighborhood is 'best' because it highlights which one has access to more amenities.